Considering adoption? Here are some of our most frequently asked questions! For more information, please give us a call at (207) 449-1366.

 Q: What care has my animal received at the shelter?

 Cats: All of our cats are spayed/neutered and tested for Feline Leukemia and other diseases.
 They receive rabies and distemper vaccinations, and receive flea, tick and de-worming treatments, as well as an ear cleaning.
+All cats are also microchipped.
 Additional medical care is administered as needed.

 Dogs: All of our dogs are spayed/neutered and tested for heartworm and Lyme disease.
 They receive preventative heartworm treatment (6 months+) as well as rabies (12 weeks+), distemper, bordetella, and canine influenza vaccinations.
 All dogs receive flea, tick and de-worming treatments, an ear cleaning and other medical treatments as needed.
 All dogs are microchipped.